kbherin/flatter-xml/README.md

     workerPool.execute(numWorkers, emitter, workerFactory);

 ```
-Multiple worker version generates multiple partial files suffixed with _part1, _part2, etc, for each record
+Multiple workers version generates multiple partial files suffixed with _part1, _part2, etc, for each record

 ### Command Line
 Use the main function in FlattenXmlRunner to run this on command line.